tccole23/latin102/translation2.md

 In Greek, where participles function very differently from English but similarly to Latin, that word is a present active participle.
 Suggest one or more possible translations of Faulkner’s title into Latin.

-As I lay dying - Interficienti ❌
+As I lay dying - Interficienti ❌ (moriens)

 Translation: